uttesh/exude/README.md

 <b>How to use exude Library</b>
 <hr/>

-Download latest version of pdfreport <a href="https://repo1.maven.org/maven2/com/uttesh/exude/0.0.1/">download</a>
+Download latest version of exude <a href="https://repo1.maven.org/maven2/com/uttesh/exude/0.0.1/">download</a>

 How Exude library works: